-IDEM has developed a list of local medicine collection programs [XLS] throughout Indiana.
-Additionally, many pharmacies offer for sale postage-paid envelops which are used to mail in non-controlled substances for disposal.
+- Some pharmacies offer for sale postage-paid envelopes that are used to mail in non-controlled substances for disposal.

 Remember, it is illegal to give controlled substances to anyone other than a police officer or a person who is under law enforcement supervision.
 All programs that accept controlled substances must be operated under the supervision of law enforcement.